Christine Nofchissey McHorse

 In addition to developing historical collection strengths such as establishing multi-piece archives that reflect an artist’s career, RAM continues to expand initiatives to champion historically underrepresented voices like those of women and artists of color.
 Notably, one recent step towards an even more robust and equitable landscape is the creation of a fund dedicated specifically to acquiring work by artists of color.

 An anniversary allows looking back while also considering the future.
 On the surface, Gathering Voices is a cursory, media-specific look at 20 years of building RAM’s collection.
-Yet, with an emphasis on works acquired in the last five to seven years, it also highlights critical and more expansive directions to be taken.
+With an emphasis on works acquired in the last five to seven years, it also highlights critical and more expansive directions to be taken.

-Artists Under Consideration for the Exhibition
+Artists in the Exhibition

 Sample of Work in the Exhibition